canonical/brand-store-documentation/docs/reference/configuration-values.rst

 {% endif %}

-When using your Dedicated Snap Store, your main resource will be the documentation found in the `Dedicated Snap Store documentation <https://ubuntu.com/core/services/guide/dedicated-snap-store-intro>`_.
+When using your Dedicated Snap Store, your main resource will be the documentation found in the :doc:`Dedicated Snap Store documentation </index>`.
 This section provides links to some key pages in the documentation, as well as information specific to your Dedicated Snap Store.

 Store architecture